MerginMaps/docs/src/howto/manage/troubleshoot.md

 ## Commercial Support

-The commercial support or consultancy for your projects is carried by Lutra Consulting Ltd.
+The commercial support or consultancy for your projects is carried by <LutraConsultingWeb />

 <PublicImage src="logo_lutra.svg" />